crosenth/scons_batch/README.md

     jobDefinition='some_job_definition',
     memory=1028,
     queue='some_queue',
-    script_dir='bin',  # where custom scripts live
+    script_dir='bin',  # where any custom scripts live verbosity=0
-    verbosity=0
     )
 ```

 None of the values are required but both the queue and jobDefinition arguments
 must be passed at least at the Command level.
+The verbosity argument is set
+to 0 by default which will hide the full aws_batch action.